fryertom44/logview/README.md

 A script for reading a webserver log and outputting the results, sorted by most page views first.

-* Receives a log as argument (webserver.log is provided) e.g.: ./parser.rb webserver.log
+* Receives a log as argument (webserver.log is provided)
 * Returns the following:

 list of webpages with most page views ordered from most pages views to less page views e.g.: